 Both part-time and full-time students are treated equally for the purposes of monitoring and enforcing Satisfactory Academic Progress (SAP).

-To review the SAP Policy and the SAP Appeal Form, click on the appropriate link below.
+To review the SAP Policy and the SAP Appeal Form, see the appropriate link below.